WavyWalk/front-model/README.md

 So you just treat it uniformly and use one interface to work both with json and encoded form.
 As extra you can pass nested or multiple files// theres a way for listening to upload status/process will doc later

-this example uses some other my lib, but you'll get the idea how can models be used
+this example uses some other my lib *(uses old class component/will update it later), but you'll get the idea how can models be used
 ```typescript
 export class Create extends MixinFormableTrait(BaseReactComponent) { // from other lib